fecabrera/siec/README.md

 An unnamed type's identity is structural: two spellings with the same fields are one type, so a `struct { x: i32; y: i32; }` local passes to a `struct { x: i32; y: i32; }` parameter directly.
 They compose everywhere a named type would: locals, aliases, raw arrays, pointers, `sizeof`, and each other.

-An unnamed struct or union can also be a member with no name of its own — its fields then hoist into the enclosing struct, C-style, nesting included:
+An unnamed struct or union can also be a member with no name of its own: its fields then hoist into the enclosing struct, C-style, nesting included:

 ```
 struct Result {